YasmineBB/The-True-Crime-Quiz/README.md

 ![Homepage Image](assets/screenshots/am-i-responsive.png)

 <!--True Crime. is a topic that, however dubious, is a fascinating world for many people.-->
 Is it morbid fascination, simple human curiosity or is there something more to societies obsession with True Crime? <!--A morbid fascination?
 Simple human curiosity?
-Or is there something more....some sort of psychological reasoning ... to societies obsession with True Crime?--> Who knows, but he countless podcasts and YouTube channels, blog posts and documentaries dedicated to pretty much every case, theory and criminal shows we clearly can't get enough.
+Or is there something more....some sort of psychological reasoning ... to societies obsession with True Crime?--> Who knows, but the countless podcasts and YouTube channels, blog posts and documentaries dedicated to pretty much every case, theory and criminal shows we clearly can't get enough.
 And as this project may suggest, I too am a member of the weirdly obsessed with True Crime club.
-So I decided to build a quiz based on the topic for my PP2 with Code Institute!
+So I decided to build a quiz based on the topic for my second Portfolio Project with Code Institute!

-The True Crime Quiz has a selection of questions to test the user's knowledge and to hopefully impart something new to add to their True Crime knowledge bank.
+The True Crime Quiz presents a selection of questions to test the user's knowledge and to hopefully impart something new to add to their True Crime knowledge bank.
 The top five scores are saved so the user can challenge themselves, friends or family to make it to the scoreboard.

 ## Table of Contents